In my last post, I set the stage for why I built the virtualbox cluster, and now it it time to discuss the how.

 Send In The Clones

 Once your hosts are installed, it’s time to shut them down and boot them again, this time in headless mode.
 This is where fixing the boot order on ProxZZ pays off.
-With all 3 VBVMs are started up, you are ready for the next stage of the exercise: configuring your hosts.
+With all 3 VBVMs are started up, you are ready for the next stage of the exercise: installing your PVE hosts.